 As the number of those infected with the coronavirus continues to increase, we have listed the varied support that HR-inform can offer subscribers in order to manage this issue in the workplace.

-- HR-inform is also pleased to provide model letters and policies that subscribers can use in response to the outbreak, including a specific coronavirus recovery plan policy for download.
+- Model letters and policies that subscribers can use in response to the outbreak.

 - In a situation where a business needs to close as a result of the virus, subscribers can refer to our detailed lay-off and redundancy sections.

-Although coronavirus remains a significant issue, it is important to remember that April is bringing a number of changes to employment law as part of the Good Work Plan, in particular the laws surrounding employment contracts, agency workers and holiday pay calculations.
-Statutory rates are also set to increase.
+Although coronavirus remains a significant issue, it is important to remember that April has brought a number of changes to employment law as part of the Good Work Plan, in particular the laws surrounding employment contracts, agency workers and holiday pay calculations.
+Statutory rates have also increased.
 The site maintains detailed sections that provide up-to-date commentary on appropriate procedures in these areas.